kaelzhang/python-aioretry/docs/README.md

 # This example shows the usage with python typings
 def retry_policy(info: RetryInfo) -> RetryPolicyStrategy:
     """
-    - It will always retry until succeeded
+    - It will always retry until succeeded: abandon = False
     - If fails for the first time, it will retry immediately,
     - If it fails again,
       aioretry will perform a 100ms delay before the second retry,